The Autobiography of an Ex-Colored Man: Time with the Rich White Gentleman

 The Ex-Colored Man's devotion to the white gentleman expresses the relationship that some slaves had with their masters (slaves who showed devotion to the slave-owner).
 Johnson suggests that, although the Ex-Colored Man had "freedom," he was still suffering from the effects of slavery.
 After playing for the white gentleman while touring Europe, the Ex-Colored Man decided to leave him and return to the South to study Negro spirituals.
 He planned to use his knowledge of classical and ragtime music to create a new Black American musical genre.
 He wanted to "bring glory and honor to the Negro race," to return to his heritage, and proud and self-righteous race.

-Many critics have suspected that the Rich White Gentleman may not be white but is passing, as well.
-His love for ragtime music and his conviction that the Ex-Colored Man not embrace his blackness to pursue a career as a definitively black composer could be used to argue that he experienced inner turmoil with his racial identity similar to that experienced by the Ex-Colored Man.
+While many critics have read the Rich White Gentleman in a variety of ways, Johnson's own paratextual archival material suggests that the relationship between the narrator and the patron is intended to parallel the real-life relationship between Johnson’s friend Al Johns, whom Johnson names in an earlier draft, and Johns’s own friend, Dr. Orville Summers.

 The narrator's time in Paris, however, is cut short when he goes to see a performance of Faust, during which he sits next to a beautiful young woman for whom he initially expresses great admiration.
 However, throughout the performance, he notices the young woman speaking to an older couple whom she refers to as "mother" and "father."
 The narrator is shocked when he recognizes the man as his own wealthy white father, whom he has not seen for ten years, and realizes that the two women must be the man's lawful wife and daughter, making the young woman the narrator's biological half-sister.
 This event leaves a deep impression upon the narrator and causes him to decide to leave the company of his patron (the Rich White Gentleman) to return to the United States on his mission of advancing African-American musical forms.